 H. Intergovernmental Agreements.
-Intergovernmental Agreement for Cost Sharing of Certain Public Improvements (January 28, 2009) between First & Main Business Improvement District and First & Main Business Improvement District No. 2; Intergovernmental Agreement for Operational Cost Sharing (January 1, 2014) between First and Main Business Improvement District and First and Main Business Improvement District No. 2, whereby First and Main Business Improvement District is responsible for paying all operational Cost Sharing (effective January 1, 2024) between First and Main North Business Improvement District and First and Main North Business Improvement District and First and Main North Business Improvement District will be required to transfer revenue from its operational mill levy to the District to transfer revenue from its operation District will be required to transfer revenue from its operational mill levy to the District to transfer revenue from its operational mill be required to transfer revenue from its operational mill levy to the District will be required to transfer revenue from its operational mill levy to the District will be required to transfer revenue from its operational mill levy to the District.
+Intergovernmental Agreement for Cost Sharing of Certain Public Improvements (January 28, 2009) between First & Main Business Improvement District and First & Main Business Improvement District No. 2; Intergovernmental Agreement for Operational Cost Sharing (January 1, 2014) between First and Main Business Improvement District No. 2, whereby First and Main Business Improvement District No. 2, whereby First and Main Business Improvement District, which is responsible for paying all operations and maintenance costs of the two Districts; and Intergovernmental Agreement for Operational Cost Sharing (effective January 1, 2024) between First and Main North Business Improvement District and First and Main Business Improvement District and First and Main Business Improvement District and First and Main Business Improvement District to the District of the two Districts; and Intergovernmental Agreement for Operational Cost Sharing (effective January 1, 2024) between First and Main North Business Improvement District will be required to transfer revenue from its operational mill levy to the District will be required to transfer revenue from its operational mill levy to the District, which is responsible for paying all operational mill levy to the District will be required to transfer revenue from its operational mill levy to the District, which is responsible for paying all operational mill levy to the District, which is responsible for paying all operational mill levy to the District will be required to transfer revenue from its operational mill levy to the District, which is responsible for paying all operations and maintenance costs of the two Districts.